Chronometer watch: More recent times

 Quartz and atomic timepieces have made mechanical chronometers obsolete for time standards used scientifically and/or industrially.
 Most watchmakers do still produce them.
 However, they are mostly considered status symbols promoted by luxury watchmakers as a symbol of fine craftmanship and aesthetics.

 Certified chronometers

-More than 1.8 million officially certified chronometer certificates, mostly for mechanical wrist-chronometers (wristwatches) with sprung balance oscillators, are being delivered each year, after passing the COSC's most extreme tests and being singly identified by an officially recorded individual serial number.
-According to COSC, an official certified chronometer is a high precision watch capable of displaying the seconds and housing a movement that has been tested over several days, in different positions, and at different temperatures, by an official, neutral body (COSC).
+More than 1.8 million officially-certified chronometer certificates, mostly for mechanical wristwatch chronometers (wristwatches) with sprung balance oscillators, are being delivered each year, after passing the COSC's most extreme tests and being singly identified by an officially-recorded individual serial number.
+According to COSC, an officially-certified chronometer is a high-precision watch capable of displaying the seconds and housing a movement that has been tested over several days, in different positions, and at different temperatures, by an official, neutral body (COSC).
 Each movement is individually tested for several consecutive days, in five positions and at three temperatures.
-Any watch with the denomination "certified chronometer or officially certified chronometer" contains a certified movement and matches the criteria in ISO 3159 Timekeeping instruments — Wrist-chronometers with spring balance oscillator.
+Any watch with denominations "certified chronometer" or "officially-certified chronometer" contains a certified movement and matches the criteria in ISO 3159 Timekeeping instruments—wristwatch chronometers with spring balance oscillator.